elasti-guyr-zz/eda-examples/burst_demo/README.md

 CVO1 will act as both high-performance storage for EDA workload in GCP and cache for on-prem configuration files CVO2 will be used for “reverse caching”.
 The results of the jobs run in GCP will be written here and appear to be local from on-prem
 List of GCP infrastructure resources used for this demo:
-NetApp: 2x CVOs with FlexCache, Cloud Manager (Connector) SLURM Cluster: 22x n1-standard-2 VMs, 1x 100GB + 20x 20GB PD-SSD, 1x 50GB+1x20GB PD-Standard
+NetApp CVO: 2x CVOs with FlexCache n1-standard-8, 500GB PD-SSD, 1x Cloud Manager (Connector) n1-standard-8
+SLURM Cluster: 22x n1-standard-2 VMs, 1x 100GB + 20x 20GB PD-SSD, 1x 50GB+1x20GB PD-Standard

-NetApp CVO -
-SLURM Cluster -
 NetApp CVO how-to preparation GCP project for deployment FlexCache license is installed on on-prem NetApp storage system